tjfulle/matmodlab/source/quickstart.rst

    python setup.py develop

-All components of *matmodlab* will be built and installed.
+All components of Matmodlab will be built and installed.

 .. _prepare_input:

 Prepare Input
 =============

 Input files are Python scripts.
-See :ref:`Annotated Examples` and :ref:`Methods for Creating Simulations` for more details.
+See :ref:`examples` and :ref:`Methods for Creating Simulations` for more details.

 * Instantiate a ``MaterialPointSimulator`` object.
 * Define the material model